We have had lots of clients ask if they are allowed to cross advertise on other fsbo websites.

 - Zillow has what they call a “Zestimate”.
 This zestimate is very rarely accurate.
 No viewer should ever believe this is anything near an appraisal or fair market analysis.
 Using area data and data collected from county sources does not equal a good idea of the home’s value.
 If you choose to advertise on Zillow – your “Zestimate” may or may not be near your asking price.
 I had one client who was so upset because a potential buyer believed that the zestimate was a great place to start his offer.
 “Your Zestimate says the home is only worth $…”!
 Again, this is something that does not help the average seller.
 If our business created a “Guestimate” that was based on few tidbits of data – our clients would be furious.
 Again – it makes zero sense to me for them to add such a thing to their website.

 - Your contact information.
 Every wonder how it is rather difficult to find the sellers contact info on Zillow?
 It is posted “way” down at the bottom of the page… It is because Zillow sells agents a “premier agent” package.
 That is one of the ways they make revenue.
 The premier agents are listed to the right of each and every ad (Even if they are not the listing agent)… If you choose to list on Zillow – try to add to the description a “text” link to your contact info or other website you are advertising on.
 By text, I mean do not enter the full url of the website as a link – they don’t allow that… Just enter “copy & paste this url into your browser to view the home –> www.yourfsbowebsiteinfogoeshere.com ” (same for craigslist btw)

 With those three things in mind – choose your marketing carefully.
-I know Zillow runs uber advertising campaigns on television, radio, etc… But, if the advertising they offer for free hinders you more than helps you – how is that a good thing?
+If the advertising they offer for free hinders you more than helps you – how is that a good thing?